booyaka91112/adlfinal/README.md

     > Scripts for using Gemini API.
 For more detail, check [this](https://github.com/booyaka91112/adlfinal/tree/main/src/baseline).
 * eval
     > Scripts for evaluation.
 For more detail, check [this](https://github.com/booyaka91112/adlfinal/tree/main/src/eval).
+# gradio
+Scripts for utilizing gradio for demo.